 Fundraising & Event Management

-Your district administrators, teachers, parents, PTA organizers, and other fundraising and event coordinating folks will really appreciate a one-stop place to schedule events, organize fundraising efforts, and manage the community support for your school.
-Though this is especially important for charter and private schools, public schools also benefit from software like FreshSchools which engages the community, helps track raised funds, controls event ticket sales, manages volunteers and so much more.
+Your will really appreciate a one-stop place to schedule events and manage the community support for your school.
+Though this is especially important for charter and private schools, public schools also benefit from software like FreshSchools.

 Accounting, HR, and Business

-Your school district is essentially a business – you have to manage your financials and accounts, human resources documentation, and other business dealings all in one place.
+Your school district is essentially a business ??? you have to manage your financials and accounts all in one place.
 Skyward is a popular choice for districts because they offer a comprehensive SIS as well as the ERP (enterprise resource planning) functionality you need like HR, accounting, and more.

 Staff Scheduling, Attendance, and Substitute Management

 One of the most underrated parts of the HR component to your district is the management of teacher absences and substitute availability and scheduling.
-With a highly-developed substitute management system, you can automate the process of sourcing and scheduling subs when your teachers are out sick which saves time and resources in the clutch.
+You can automate the process with a highly-developed substitute management system, .
 The best of only a few capable software options for sub sourcing and management is Subzz.
 To learn more about Subzz, check out the features here.

 If you are looking for new software to serve any of these purposes, do your research and before you buy, schedule a demo where you can see the program in action and ask any questions you may have.